hmishra2250/hmishra2250.github.io/about.md

 I am currently following <a href="http://www.cs.cmu.edu/afs/cs.cmu.edu/user/mitchell/ftp/mlbook.html">Machine Learning by Tom Mitchelle</a> and <a href="https://mitpress.mit.edu/books/machine-learning-0">Machine Learning, A Probabilistic Perspective by Kevin P. Murphy</a> as references to get strong background knowledge in Machine Learning.<br>
  I am also looking forward to begin studying <a href="http://www.deeplearningbook.org/">Deep Learning  by Ian Goodfellow and Yoshua Bengio and Aaron Courville</a> to gain some solid foundations in Deep Learning.
 </p>

+# About the Blog

+[One Shot Learning](https://en.wikipedia.org/wiki/One-shot_learning), in general terms, is a concept wherein the learner learn information from very few, or "One" example, thus the name, One Shot Learning.
+This blog, in a similar manner reflects a cluster of information, going through which the person will be able to grasp concepts in one shot, as compared to iterative and numerous interactions with multiple other blogs and tutorials.
+One Shot Learning reflects the collection that author has accumulated over working his way through different resources on similar topics over the internet.

 ### Projects